kevinmlee/social-search/README.md

 ## Getting your changes onto production

 - Your changes will need to be reviewed before it will be pushed into the production environment so this process may take some time

+## Running your local dev environment
+This project is currently using Netlify Functions for serverless APIs.
+This means that the root folder and Express routes are currently not in use, even though it still works.
+Follow these steps to run this project:

+- In your terminal, starting from the root of the project, 'cd client'
+- Then use the command 'ntl dev'.
+The server and client will both start